 Georgia’s laws offer several safeguards for employees concerning termination, aiming to uphold fairness throughout the process.
 These include:

-• Contracts: Employees who have employment contracts or are covered by collective bargaining agreements may benefit from additional protections that outline the terms and procedures for termination.
+- Contracts: Employees with employment contracts or who are covered by collective bargaining agreements may benefit from additional protections that outline the terms and procedures for termination.

 Terminated Employee Benefits in Georgia